Gitii/community.wsl.sdk/README.md

 Due to the limitation of COM security model requirements of WSL APIs, you can not run this SDK within the Visual Studio Test Explorer or LINQPAD.

-But circumvent this technical limitation, instruct `ComBasedWslApi` to use a different set of native methods:
+To circumvent this technical limitation, instruct `ComBasedWslApi` to use a different set of native methods:

 ```csharp
 bool isTestEnv = ...;